Noether-Lefschetz cycles on the moduli space of abelian varieties: Introduction

 \subsection{Acknowledgements}

 I would like to thank Rahul Pandharipande for his patience, for proposing me this area of research and for all his support and guidance during the years of preparation of this article.
 I am very grateful to Gerard van der Geer for sharing his wisdom on the whole topic of moduli spaces of abelian varieties, and for suggesting to look at Hecke operators.
-I would also like to thank Younghan Bae, Samir Canning, Alessio Cela, Lycka Drakengren, Jeremy Feusi, Samouil Molcho, and Johannes Schmitt for the many conversations at ETH Zürich about abelian varieties, curves and intersection theory, and for comments on drafts of this paper.
+I would also like to thank Younghan Bae, Samir Canning, Alessio Cela, Lycka Drakengren, Jeremy Feusi, Samouil Molcho, and Johannes Schmitt for the many conversations at ETH Zürich about abelian varieties, curves and intersection theory, and for comments on drafts of this paper, and the anonymous referee for the constructive comments and improvements.
+I am grateful to Qizheng Yin for his remarks on how to compute volumes of Hecke operators.
 Carl Lian and François Greer have been very helpful in explaining their work and conjectures.

 The author was supported by ERC-2017-AdG-786580-MACI and SNF-200020-219369.

 The project received funding from the European Research Council (ERC) under the European Union Horizon 2020 research and innovation programme (grant agreement 786580).